 For example, if you would like to indicate that a certain story originated in the print edition of your publication, you may have a story attribute “fromprint”, with two possible values “yes” and “no”.

-Attributes are configured via the admin screen (link below), then can attached to stories or collection via the respective metadata tag.
+Attributes are configured via the admin screen (link below), they can be attached to Stories or Collection via the respective metadata tag.

 Story Attributes can have the following types: